-- Emory Dining collaborates with Campus Kitchens Emory, a student group, to reduce food waste by recovering unused food from events and dining facilities and donating it to local food banks.
+- Emory Dining collaborates with Emory Food Chain, a student group, to reduce food waste by recovering unused food from events and dining facilities and donating it to local food banks.

 - The Emory Farmers Market provides a weekly place to educate about the principles of local, sustainable food production by connecting the Emory community with the local farmers and small business owners who grow and make their food.

 - The Oxford Organic Farm at Emory, one of the top 30 sustainable college-run farms in the nation, cultivates produce for Emory Dining, the Emory Farmers Market and a community-supported agriculture produce subscription program while providing a hands-on educational experience for students across disciplines.

 - The Emory Educational Garden Project provides gardening plots for students, faculty and staff to learn organic growing techniques, to provide access to local produce, and to build community around food production.